muzixing/muzixing.github.io/content/pages/About.md

 ## Education background

-Communication Engineering
+The second year of postgraduate student of Beijing University of Posts and Telecommunications(2014 - now)

-School of Information and Communication Engineering (SICE)

-Beijing University of Posts and Telecommunications (BUPT)
+Bachelor of Communication Engineering   Beijing University of Posts and Telecommunications (2010 - 2014)

-The Second Year of Postgraduate Student

 ## Internship